johnwaynehacker/rwd-xray/README.md

 ##### STATUS: high priority (many files use this format)
 - [x] signature
 - [x] headers
+    - [x] encryption keys
 - [ ] firmware
+    - [x] cipher
+    - [ ] checksums - validated for 39990-TV9-A910, can we generalize for all files?
-  - [ ] the last 4 bytes look different, what are they?
+    - [ ] last 4 bytes - different, what are they?
-  - [ ] 3 of 4 checksums don't come out correct, do I have the wrong start addresses? (see TODO comments in code)
-  - [ ] how do we identify location of checksums for all rwd files?

 ##### SIGNATURE
 ```